woodyjon/TurtleCoin-Nest/README.md

 ### Mac

-1. Go [here](https://github.com/woodyjon/TurtleCoin-Nest/releases) and download the latest release called **TurtleCoin-Nest-x.xx-Mac.zip**
+1. Go [here](https://github.com/woodyjon/TurtleCoin-Nest/releases) and download the latest release called **TurtleCoin-Nest-x.xx-Mac.dmg**.
-2. Unzip the folder and launch **TurtleCoin-Nest**.
-(Make sure you leave everything as is in the folder.
-The file *walletd* should remain in the same folder as *TurtleCoin-Nest*)
+2. Double click the .dmg and drag the application **TurtleCoin-Nest** into /Applications or any other folder.
+3. Launch the application.

 Important notes:

+* The wallets you create or generate will be saved to your home folder.
+You can keep them there or move them wherever you want.
-* Make sure *Walletd* or *Turtlecoind* are not running before you start *TurtleCoin-Nest*
+* Make sure *Walletd* or *Turtlecoind* are not running before you start *TurtleCoin-Nest*.
-* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *walletd* (if it is running) before opening a wallet. (this bug is being worked on)
+* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *walletd* (if it is running) before opening a wallet. (this bug is being worked on).
+* The log files will be saved in ~/Library/Application Support/TurtleCoin-Nest/.

 ### Linux